lengning/MultiMod/README.md

 The 6th term defines cutoff of number of expressed cells.
 Genes having number of non-zeros < cutoff will be exlcuded in the analysis.
 Default is 5.

 The 7th term defines whether normalization is needed.
-If T is specified, median-by-ratio normalization will be performed prior to PCA analysis (default is F).
+If T is specified, median-by-ratio normalization will be performed prior to analysis (default is F).

 Outputs: